As I’ve mentioned before, I did not do a whole lot of homework before choosing a robo-advisor.

 If you have….
 Less than $5K

 Some of the math is easy, since some major platforms have minimum account sizes.
 Less than $5000 to invest?
 BMO Smartfolio isn’t for you, because that’s their minimum account size.
 Nest Wealth and Questtrade Portfolio IQ aren’t your best options either, since their fees are pretty steep on low balances, when you dig into the percentages.
-That said, Wealthsimple has no management fees for accounts under $5000 (and you can get a $50 bonus for signing up using this link!)
+That said, Wealthsimple has no management fees for accounts under $5000 (and you can get your first $10,000 managed for free by signing up using this link!)

 If you have… More than $500K

 If you’re rocking a portfolio of $500K, things flip around for you (and also, you go Glen Coco.)
 At that size, NestWealth is one of your most competitive options, with fees of $80 a month, versus Wealthsimple at $165 a month.

 This will be a fun problem to have someday, I think.

 For me – yes, I’mma hit you with some numbers here! – my portfolio is hovering around the $20K mark if you add up my TFSA and RRSP balances.
 Here’s what I would pay at some of those advisors if I were with them each year.